Bach Virtuosi Festival Coming Soon

 Other highlights, in chronological order, include the Cello Suite No. 6, played by the award-winning cellist Beiliang Zhu, on a baroque five-string cello, the Trio Sonata for Flute, Violin, and Continuo in C Minor from “A Musical Offering” – BWV 1079 and the famous Chaconne from the Partita for Violin in D Minor – BWV 1004, played by Kaplan.

-Chorale works will include the Cantata, “Wachet Auf” – BWV 140, and the Cantata, “Der Herr denket an uns” – BWV 196, sung by the Oratorio Chorale, and the Motet, “Singet Dem Herrn” – BWV 225, by St. Mary Schola,
+Chorale works will include the Cantata, “Wachet Auf” – BWV 140, and the Cantata, “Der Herr denket an uns” – BWV 196, and the Motet, “Singet Dem Herrn” – BWV 225, by St. Mary Schola,

 Each concert will be preceded by a half-hour exposition of the music, free and open to the public.
 Children’s events are also free and will include a special concert and an instrument-making workshop.